Chapter 8 : And All the Girls and Boys Merely Players

 A day can waste away right before my eyes in the Speak Easy.
 There's quite literally something in the haze, some lingering enchantments of the Room of Requirement that makes time slow down.
 It shines—that's the best way to describe it.
 When I breathe, I'm not choking on the idiocy stinking up the rest of the castle.

 The metal tea tray catches the glint of my gritted teeth.
-Pickett stops mumbling about Quidditch sabotage and squints at me oddly.
-Sheepishly, I loosen my grim smile.
+Pickett stops mumbling about Odgen's new Double-Flaming Firewhiskey line and squints at me.
+I sheepishly loosen my grim smile.

 So Potter's got me looking as if I'm about to murder the air.
 I can't help that he's struck a nerve.
 Or five.
-Fancy me or not, nothing's changed since he's first declared I'm a no-good stink on the school.
-When he makes googly eyes at me, it doesn't change the fact that he hates all that I represent, and I can't take that as anything but offense.
+Whether he makes googly eyes at me or not, nothing's changed since he's first declared I'm a no-good stink on the school.
+It doesn't change the fact that he hates all that I represent, and I can't take that as anything but offense.
 If he doesn't like me for my opinions or my personality, what would it be then?
 My looks?

 I glance back at the tray, which reflects the same freckled scowl I see every morning.
 Large foreheads are not the new chic, Clemence.
 Don't even try.